Ballabgarh (jagir): Expansion: Balram Singh (Ballu Jat)

 On 30 June 1750, Safdar Jung, marched against Balram but Balram managed to evade him using stratagem with the help of Marathas.
-Mughal king Ahmad Shah Bahadur replaced Safdar Jung with Gaziuddin Khan ("Intizam-Ud-Daullahas" or "lmad-ul-Mulk", the imperial Mir Bakhshi) as the new wizir.
-Safdar Jung, supported by Balram Jat and Surajmal Jat, revolted against the Mughal king.
+Mughal king Ahmad Shah Bahadur replaced Safdar Jung with Gaziuddin Khan ("Intizam-Ud-Daullahas" or "lmad-ul-Mulk", the imperial Mir Bakhshi) as the new wazir.
+Safdar Jung, supported by Balram Jat and Maharaja Surajmal, revolted against the Mughal king.
 Murtaza Khan's son Aqaibet Mahmud Khan was the chief diwan of Gaziuddin Khan.
 He and Balram agreed to meet to negotiate the terms of truce.
-Balram arrived with his son, diwan and 250 men, angry words flew, Balram put his hand on his sword, Aquibat's guard suddenly fell upon Balram and killed him, his son, diwan and 9 other escorts.
+Balram arrived with his son, diwan and 250 men, angry words flew, Balram Singh put his hand on his sword, Aquibat's guard suddenly fell upon Balram and killed him, his son, diwan and 9 other escorts.
 Maharaja Suraj Mal retaliated by capturing Palwal from the Mughals on 27 September 1754.
 He also caught the qazi there and slayed the qanungo Santokh Rai for scheming Balram's murder.
 In November 1755, Jats under Suraj Mal also recaptured Ballabgarh and Ghasira from Mughals.
 Suraj Mal appointed sons of Balram, Bishan Singh as Nazim and Kishan Singh as kiledar, who stayed in these roles till 1774 under Suraj Mal.

 From 1757 to 1760, Ahmad Shah Abdali waged war against Jats and Marathas.
 After the defeat of Maratha Empire in the Third Battle of Panipat on 12 June 1761, Suraj Mal recaptured Ballabhgarh from Abdali's forced in 1762 and reinstated Balram's sons Kishan Singh and Bishan Singh in their roles under Bharatpur State.

 On 20 April 1774, Ajit Singh with title of "Raja" and Hira Singh with titles of "Raja" and "Salar Jang" were restored to Ballabhgarh as descendant of Balram by Mughal king after they were removed by Bharatpur king.
 In 1775, Ajit Singh was formally appointed Raja of Ballabhgarh under Mughal authority.
 In 1793, Ajit Singh was killed by his brother Zalim Singh, and Ajit's son Bahadur Singh became the king.
 Till 1803 Ballabhgarh rulers remained under Marathas .In 1785 mahadji capture deeg but not capture bharatpur after 1787 to keep peace with Jats gave 11 paragana to ranjit singh and make friendly relation with bharatpur to make peace ref agra province.